zakk-h/vlp/src/pages/help.md

 - The info button icon in the top left corner provides more information about the park along with summaries and pictures of all the trails here.

+## Alternate Maps

+The app includes some alternate map views, which occasionally can be useful:

+- [Map of Burk County][link-mapburke] for looking around the park's surrounding area
+- [Map with Measuring Tool][link-mapmeasure] for measuring path distances on the map

 ## Offline Use

 You can install the app on any device and it works offline.
 Detailed instructions can be found